-A Smart Traveller's Guide to Currency in Estonia
+A Travel Money Guide to Estonia

 It might be a small country but Estonia packs plenty into its charming old towns, stunning islands, and sandy beaches.

 Of course, you’ll want your money to go far.
 And it hurts to squander savings on unnecessary fees and poor exchange rates just to pay for things overseas.

 Read this guide for a comprehensive overview of Estonia’s currency so you become a savvy traveller when it comes to getting value for money.
 In this guide, you’ll learn about:

 - The pros and cons of using a bank card in Estonia

 - The average costs of things in Estonia

 - How the euro converts

 - How to exchange the currency in Estonia

 - Some hot tips to help you save money